smart-edge-open/edgeapps/README.md

 All code contributions should follow the [development guide](DEVELOPING.md).

 ## Code of Conduct
 The OpenNESS community abides by the [Contributor Covenant](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [OpenNESS maintainers](@open-ness/openness-maintainers).
+Please report unacceptable behavior to [Intel Open Source Technology Center (OTC)](mailto:otc.community.care@intel.com).

 ## License
 The OpenNESS project is open-source and released under [Apache License, Version 2.0](LICENSE).